WalletWasabi/WasabiDoc/docs/using-wasabi/BIPs.md

 :::details
 ### BIP 158: Compact Block Filters for Light Clients

-[BIP 158 Block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki) are the reverse of [BIP 37 Bloom filters](BIPs.md#bip-37-connection-bloom-filters) - the client will connect to a Bitcoin node and say "Hey, for every block, I would like a condensed list of addresses that were affected."
+[BIP 158 Block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki) are the reverse of [BIP 37 Bloom filters](BIPs.md#bip-37-connection-bloom-filters).
+The client connects to a Bitcoin node and say "Hey, for every block, I would like a condensed list of the affected addresses."
-What would happen next is that a Bitcoin node would give the same filter that it gives to every client, because the client has thus far revealed nothing!
+The Bitcoin node would then give the same filter that it gives to every client, because the client has thus far revealed nothing!
-Once a block filter has come in and the client believes that there is a transaction that affects the client, the client pings a single random node for a single full block.
+Once a block filter has come in and the client believes that there is a transaction that affects the client, it pings a single random node for a single full block.
 It then parses the block, and finds the transaction.
 This has been proven to be by far the best way to do light clients privately, and is the way Wasabi works today.
 :::

 :::details